Rachelina Ambrosini

-Rachelina Ambrosini (2 July 1925 – 10 March 1941) was an Italian Catholic adolescent.
+Rachelina Ambrosini (2 July 1925 – 10 March 1941) was an Italian Catholic laywoman.
 Her childhood was marked with great devotion to the Blessed Mother and she was known for her intelligent and gentle disposition to those she came into contact with.
 But in the 1930s she had a dream in which she was told she would die before she turned sixteen.
 This came to pass after she died from severe meningitis in 1941.

 The cause for her beatification opened in 1958 in Benevento and culminated in mid-2012 after Pope Benedict XVI confirmed her heroic virtue and named her as Venerable.

 Life

-Rachelina Ambrosini was born in mid-1925 as the sole child born to Doctor Alberto Ambrosini (also a landowner) and Filomena Sodrillo in the small Passo di Dentecane village near Pietradefusi in the Avellino province.
+Rachelina Ambrosini was born in mid-1925 as the sole child born to Doctor Alberto Ambrosini (also a landowner) and Filomena Sordillo in the small Passo di Dentecane village near Pietradefusi in the Avellino province.
 Her paternal uncle was a priest.
 Her baptism was celebrated on 7 November 1925.

 In 1929 she was in the garden at her house when she saw the Blessed Mother and ran to tell her mother of this: "You know mamma I saw the Madonna!"
 Marian devotions came from her mother who oversaw her initial religious formation in her childhood.
 Ambrosini made her First Communion on 12 June 1932.
 In 1933 she contracted the measles and recovered from this.
 In school she told her teacher that in her illness she had a vision of Saint Antonio who healed her before telling her that he would guide her to Heaven upon her death which would happen before she turned sixteen.

 The girl became distinguished for her great devotion and faith from her childhood and was known to be an outgoing and intelligent child who was gentle and obedient to those around her.
 In Bari she attended middle school before moving to Rome for her high school studies that the nuns oversaw.
 In 1936 her father suffered from a grave illness to which his daughter offered her own life in exchange for his; her father soon recovered.

 In 1941 she developed purulent otitis - a severe ear infection - coupled with severe meningitis for which she was hospitalized for on 26 February.
 The adolescent also predicted the date of her death.
 Her death came in a Roman hospital on 10 March 1941 after having received the Extreme Unction.
 Her remains were later exhumed from her grave in Campanarello and relocated to the Santa Maria e Sant'Alessio church in Venticano on 28 September 1958.